Welcome | spec | C-PLOT | Support | Users | Contact

 Server/Client spec Built-in Functions

 In the following functions, host is a string of the form "remotehost:6789" or "remotehost:spec" where remotehost is the host name or IP address of the server, 6789 is a specific port number on which the server is listening (given by the -S port start-up option on the server) or spec is the name of the spec process using a port number in the default range (6510 to 6530).
-(As mentioned above, the current implementation requires a client to reference a particular server consistently by port number or by spec process name.)
+If remotehost is missing, localhost is assumed (as of spec release 6.01).
+(As mentioned above, prior to release 6.01 a client needed to reference a particular server consistently by port number or by spec process name.)

 The argument property is a string of the form "motor/tth/base_rate" or "var/DEGC", for example.
 The built-in properties are documented below.